How to edit or translate all text labels in your forms

 In the article you're reading now we demonstrate how you can edit/translate the labels inside your form.
 Do you miss a predefined form language and have some time to translate it for us?
 We would love that! 🥰

 See how to contribute to our translations.
 Thanks in advance!

 Let's see how to set the right language and translations in your form.
 At the top menu bar of the form builder click

 Determine your form language

 The first step is to determine in what language your form is made.
+If you select a form language, all your respondents will get to see the labels in that language.
 You can select the right language from the

 Form language dropdown.
 You can even choose from a detailed list of dialects and regions.